bezzad/HybridRedisCache/README.md

 This allows you to take advantage of the benefits of caching, such as reduced latency and **improved performance**, while ensuring that the cached data is consistent across all instances.

-Other features of HybridCache include:
+Other features of `HybridCache` include:

-* Support for multiple cache layers, including in-memory and Redis caching layers
+* Multiple cache layers: Supports both in-memory and Redis caching layers, allowing for flexible caching strategies.
-* **Automatic expiration** of cached data based on time-to-live (TTL) or sliding expiration policies
+* Automatic expiration: Cached data can automatically expire based on time-to-live (TTL) or sliding expiration policies.
-* Support for fire-and-forget caching, which allows you to quickly set a value in the cache without waiting for a response
+* Fire-and-forget caching: Enables quickly setting a value in the cache without waiting for a response, improving performance for non-critical cache operations.
-* Support for asynchronous caching operations, which allows you to perform cache operations asynchronously and improve the responsiveness of your application
+* Asynchronous caching operations: Provides asynchronous cache operations to enhance application responsiveness and scalability.
+* Distributed key locking: Ensures control over race conditions across multiple services, preventing conflicts with shared resources.
+* Client synchronization with Redis messages: Keeps all clients in sync through Redis bus messages.
+For example, if a key is updated or removed by one client, other clients will automatically clear the key from their local cache, ensuring consistency across instances.

-Overall, `HybridCache` provides a powerful and flexible caching solution that can help you improve the performance and scalability of your applications while ensuring that the cached data is consistent across all instances.
+Overall, `HybridCache` provides a powerful and flexible caching solution that helps enhance the performance and scalability of your applications while ensuring that cached data remains consistent across all instances.
 ## Installation of Redis Cache with docker

 ### Step 1